hkevin01/opennlp-gpu/README.md

 mvn exec:java -Dexec.mainClass="org.apache.opennlp.gpu.tools.GpuDiagnostics"
 ```

-If GPU is not available, the library will automatically use CPU fallback.
+If GPU is not available, the examples will automatically use CPU fallback.

 ### Step 1: Add Dependencies